sarkershantonu/sarkershantonu.github.io/_posts/2018/2018-06-28-pihole-basics.md

 Now you may ask, how do I know when DNS queries are requested?
 You need to get back to basics of how WEB works (http/https).
 These are very basic
 - [How the Web works](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)
 - [What is DNS](https://www.cloudflare.com/learning/dns/what-is-dns/)

 ### Why pi-hole?
+We will be using pi-hole to block
+1. Advertisements
+2. Adult Contents
+3. Spammy sites
+4. Known sites where we don't allow devices to go. (harmful and know spams)

+This is DNS level blocking, so, it is not network blocking.
+If direct IP request happens, pi-hole cant stop as there is no DNS query involve.
 ### How to install pi-hole
 - Using CURL